What Is Color Psychology?

-Determining the optimal colors is critical for all aspects of life, however, let us focus on those interested in learning how to navigate color in the following fields:
+Determining the optimal colors is critical for all aspects of life, however, we will focus on learning how to navigate color in the following fields:

 - Interior Design

-The color of your clothing can send a message to the world, and more importantly, is a representation and expression of yourself.
+The color of your clothing can send a message to the world and more importantly, is a significant representation and expression of yourself.
 Your outward appearance is one of the greatest determinants of your confidence and the first aspect of yourself that others notice.

 To make a good impression, exude confidence, reveal a glowing complexion, look your best and attract people towards you, ensure that you are wearing colors in your DNA based C Color Spectrum.
 The color of your clothing is arguably more important than the style of the garments.
-You may be wearing expensive garments, but when wearing garments in suboptimal colors, the value of the garments and your appearance diminish, as the garments will wear you and drain the life from your skin.
+You may be wearing expensive clothing, but, when wearing these items in suboptimal colors, the value of the clothing and your appearance diminish, as the ensemble will wear you and drain the life from your skin.

-In other words, people will see or notice the color and not you.
+In other words, people will see or notice the color of your garments and not you.

 Embrace your C Color Spectrum and utilize color in fashion to your advantage.

-It is also important to understand the significance of utilizing accessories in the colors from your C Color Spectrum.
-Subtle splashes of color can charge your complexion with radiance, add another dimension to your appearance, as well, as set you apart from the crowd.
+It is also important to understand the significance of utilizing accessories in the colors within your C Color Spectrum.
+Subtle splashes of the optimal hues can add radiance to your complexion, introduce another dimension to your appearance, as well, as set you apart from the crowd.

-When living in your C Color environment, you will be astonished at the effect your color choices will have on your attitude, mood, and general outlook.
+When living in your C Color environment, you will be astonished at the affect your color choices will have on your attitude, mood and general outlook.
 As if that is not enough, you will receive compliments from others around you.

 Similar to clothing, you can use colors within your C Color Spectrum to positively impact you, as it relates to the places that you spend your time, namely, the interior and exterior of your home and office.
-Choosing colors for the exterior and interior of your home based on your innate, genetic color preferences can create a calming, uplifting, and motivational ambience.
-The same is true for your office exterior and interior.
+Choosing colors for the interior and exterior of your home, based on your innate, genetic color preferences can create a calming, uplifting and motivational ambience.
+The same is true for your office interior and exterior.

-Alternatively, living amidst colors not within your C Color Spectrum, can dampen your mood, stifle creativity, and produce an internal sense of restlessness and at times, chaos.
-There are many color theories for exterior and interior design.
+Alternatively, living amidst colors not within your C Color Spectrum, can dampen your mood, stifle creativity and produce an internal sense of restlessness and at times, chaos.
+There are many color theories for interior and exterior design.
 Thus, it is important to note that standard approaches are not focused on your innate, DNA based color preferences.

 Again, it is of the upmost importance, that you ensure that the colors you are decorating with are indeed within your C Color Spectrum.